ST-Balance/ST-Balance/README.md

     -PEMS08
 ````
 ### Operations
-All operations must be performed in the PEMS folder after downloading [DataLink](https://drive.google.com/file/d/1mm-Yc3lIsUue1DBWvgOtuSBXOHOGur5g/view?usp=drive_link) and placing the dataset.
+Once the dataset has been downloaded and placed in the PEMS folder, all operations should be conducted within this folder.[DataLink](https://drive.google.com/file/d/1mm-Yc3lIsUue1DBWvgOtuSBXOHOGur5g/view?usp=drive_link)

 #### Training
 ````shell